Best Project Management with Dependencies Shortlist

 - May have a learning curve due to its high level of customization

-Portfolio Manager (formerly LiquidPlanner) operates as a management software by utilizing a dynamic, predictive scheduling system that adjusts project timelines and resources in real time as conditions change.
-It supports various task dependencies, including the common finish-to-start type, allowing for effective alignment and scheduling of tasks according to project priorities.
-This system helps in managing project uncertainties and ensures that teams can adapt to changes smoothly, optimizing their workflow and project delivery.
+Portfolio Manager (formerly LiquidPlanner) is a management and scheduling software that can adjust project timelines and resources in real time as conditions change.
+It supports task dependencies and helps you effectively align and schedule tasks according to project priorities.
+This helps manage project uncertainties, keep teams adaptable to changes, and optimize your workflows and project delivery.

 Standout features and integrations:

-Features include a predictive scheduling engine, which runs multiple simulations across all projects to generate accurate forecasts.
-It also offers balanced workload visibility, perfect prioritization, ranged estimation, and integrated time tracking.
+Features include a predictive scheduling engine, which can run simulations across projects to generate accurate forecasts.
+It also offers balanced workload visibility, ranged estimation, and integrated time tracking.

 Integrations include Slack, Jira, Google Calendar, Microsoft Outlook, Google Drive, Dropbox, Box, OneDrive, Trello, Tableau, Salesforce, ServiceNow, Confluence, GitHub, QuickBooks, and Expensify.